Glidias/haxevx/README.md

 Versioning:

 HaxeVx was developed for Haxe version 3.3.0 or later.
+Note that if you are using version 3.4, make sure you have the very latest version from year 2017 onwards.

 _____